74hc595/bigtext/README.md

 ## Web

 `bigtext.html`/`bigtext.js` is a Web-based implementation.
 The Canvas API is used to read the same font files used by the Python script.
+The script and any font files used must be served from the same domain (or support [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing)) to prevent the ["tainted canvas" error](https://www.google.com/search?client=safari&rls=en&q=getImageData+tainted+canvas&ie=UTF-8&oe=UTF-8).

 ## Font format